Information on LLRA’s Community Right to Build Project

-This is a 3-year project, to build a shop, community hub & allotment growing centre on Long Leys Road.
-If successful, the project will be the first in Lincoln to use Community Right to Build legislation under the Localism Act (2011).
+Project, to build a shop, community hub & allotment growing centre on Long Leys Road.

 - Read launch announcement